 At $875,000, this deal works under the base case assumptions, survives the stress scenario, and prices the lease rollover risk at roughly 150 basis points above market — appropriate given that two of four leases require negotiation within the first two years.
 The model rests on reasonable assumptions about how the lease events resolve, but the sensitivity tables above show exactly how much the outcome changes when those assumptions shift.

-This case is a simplified example of the kind of analysis covered in Mastering Real Estate Investing — a comprehensive video course that grew out of more than a decade of my graduate-level teaching.
+This case is a somewhat simplified example of the kind of analysis I cover in Mastering Real Estate Investing — a comprehensive video course that grew out of more than a decade of my graduate-level teaching.

-If you’d like to go deeper, the course covers pro forma modeling; financing; rate-of-return metrics, including IRR; equity multiple; partnership structures; development, value-add; and case studies across multiple property types.
-It’s available at learn.realdata.com.
+If you’d like to go deeper, the course covers pro forma modeling, financing, rate-of-return metrics, equity multiple, partnership structures, development, value-add, and case studies across multiple property types.
+You can find more details at learn.realdata.com.

-Instructors who want to consider it for classroom use can request complimentary evaluation access at https://real-estate-investor-education.teachable.com/p/university_curriculum.
+Instructors who want to consider part or all of the content for classroom use can request complimentary evaluation access at https://real-estate-investor-education.teachable.com/p/university_curriculum.

 The information presented in this article represents the opinions of the author and does not necessarily reflect the opinions of RealData® Inc. The material contained in articles that appear on realdata.com is not intended to provide legal, tax or other professional advice or to substitute for proper professional advice and/or due diligence.
 We urge you to consult an attorney, CPA or other appropriate professional before taking any action in regard to matters discussed in any article or posting.
 The posting of any article and of any link back to the author and/or the author’s company does not constitute an endorsement or recommendation of the author’s products or services.